amardeep5/unnati-backend/info.md

 ### /waitingList-teacher -----> FOR SHOWING LIST OF ALL UNAPPROVED TEACHERS

-### /waitingList-student -----> FOR SHOWING LIST OF ALL UNAPPROVED STUDENTS
+### /waitingList-student -----> FOR SHOWING LIST OF ALL UNAPPROVED STUDENTS FROM ADMIN OR TEACHER

 ### /create-cafe -----> FOR CREATING CAFE FROM ADMIN